-Dr. Emami-Meybodi’s research and teaching centers on the fluid flow and transport phenomena in porous media, spanning both highly applied and fundamental aspects.
-His research focus is on the development and application of analytical and numerical methods aiming at enhancing fundamental understanding and on developing solutions, with a particular emphasis on applications to carbon capture, utilization, and storage (CCUS) and development of unconventional resources.
-He has conducted research on solutal and thermal natural convection, diffusive transport in tight rocks, dispersion in porous media, production data analysis for unconventional reservoirs, solvent injection in tight rock, waterflooding, chemical enhanced oil recovery (EOR), hydraulic fracturing, and asphaltene precipitation.
+Dr. Emami-Meybodi’s research has been centered on the study of fluid flow and transport phenomena in porous media, spanning both applied and fundamental aspects.
+His research focus is on the development and application of mathematical and experimental methods and enhancing fundamental understanding aiming at developing solutions, with an emphasis on applications to the development of unconventional resources and carbon capture, utilization, and storage.
+He has conducted research on solutal and thermal natural convection, diffusive transport in tight rocks, dispersion in porous media, production data analysis for unconventional reservoirs, solvent injection in shales, waterflooding, chemical-enhanced oil recovery (EOR), hydraulic fracturing, and asphaltene precipitation.

 Production Data Analysis of Unconventional Reservoirs

-- SPE Regional Reservoir Description and Dynamics Award, 2018
+- Regional Reservoir Description and Dynamics Award, Society of Petroleum Engineers, 2018

 - Engineering Graduate Excellence Scholarship, University of Calgary, 2014

 - Eyes High International Doctoral Scholarship, University of Calgary, Canada, 2013

 - UKERC Energy and Environment School, UK Energy Research Centre, 2013

 - PennWest Graduate Excellence Scholarship, PennWest Exploration, Canada, 2012

 - OMAE Graduate Excellence Scholarship, American Society of Mechanical Engineering, 2012